sampsyo/home/_drafts/adl.md

 ---

+TK let's leave HDLs to what they're good at: arbitrary hardware, designing CPUs, etc. for an algorithmic accelerator...

 TK we need a new category of programming languages for this task there is already C-based HLS, Spatial, HeteroCL, our own Dahlia, TK.
 But as with software languages, there will never be one language to rule them all---we need a broad diversity of options that embrace different language paradigms,